oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 > Of course, not all DH software is like this, and some scientific software shares some of these characteristics, but on balance it is my experience that these characteristics are more typical of DH software.

 A particular consequence of the environment in which DH software is created is that it may be not possible or unrealistic to fully employ software engineering best practices.
 Some functionality may be required quickly to support a particular scholarly output, with no immediate requirement or additional resource to ensure sustainability of the software.
+Yet even in these circumstances, some regard for software engineering best practices may be rapidly repaid in time saved in debugging and enhancing a software tool, especially if it is to have any life outside the project for which it was created.

+Smaller research software projects in all disciplines (and many DH research projects are small) are usually quite different from the commercial software development environments in which many software engineering practices have evolved, in that they do not have a permanent staff that is using an established set of tools and development environments.
+Research software developers may spend a small part of their overall time doing software development, or may be switching between projects using different development tools.
+Many software engineering best practices implicitly assume there is an established development environment, with a range of advanced supporting tools to mitigate many of the problems that are noted later in this report, and employing developers who are familiar with using these tools.
+The overhead of establishing and managing some of these tools may well prove to be too much for a small research project.
+While this report suggests a number of areas where additional tools may help, it does not assume a large, homogeneous, maintained software development environment that is used by all developers;  it focuses more on recommendations that may be applicable to a fragmented and heterogeneous development environment.

 Because of the value in DH of capturing context and combining a wide range of data sources, it might be argued that sustainability is even more important for DH software than it is for, say, scientific software.
 Once a computed scientific result has been established, there may be limited value in revisiting it later.
 But humanities research tends (by its nature?) to gain value through the accumulation of understanding and perspectives over time, and as such, access to and integration with previously accumulated data can greatly increase the value accrued by investing in software sustainability, or at least sustainable access to generated data.

 The foregoing points to a related sustainability issue:  software vs data.
-Sustainability is often focused on software programs, and less on the data they manipulate.
+Sustainability is often focused on software programs, and less on the data they manipulate - and such is the focus of this report.
 Yet it is often the case that the real value in both scientific and humanities software-based research project is in the data.
 The scientific community (notably life sciences, astrophysics) have responded by creating a number of domain-specific data repositories to facilitate data sharing.
 There are similar initiatives for humanities, but diversity and heterogeneity of subjects and data mean that central repositories with broad utility are challenging to create.

+With regard to data sustainability, for which many issues mirror those around software sustainability, data management has been a live topic in the academic community for some time.
+There are many projects dealing with research data management, and related issues of replicability and reproducibility of research results (e.g. see resources from [DCC](https://www.dcc.ac.uk/about), [JISC](https://rdmtoolkit.jisc.ac.uk/), [OCLC](https://www.oclc.org/research/areas/research-collections/rdm.html), etc.).
+Research Data Management and Research Software Sustainability are entwined issues, as data may be unusable without the right software, and vice versa.

 Following a trail blazed by the bioinformatics community, humanities researchers have started looking to linked data and knowledge graph technologies to create sustainable interoperable data (e.g., [Linked pasts network](https://github.com/LinkedPasts/lp-network), [Linked art](https://linked.art/), [Mapping manuscript Migrations](https://mappingmanuscriptmigrations.org/), etc).
 But even when using standard data models and formats, divergent or inconsistent use of vocabularies (ontologies) can create barriers to re-use.
 And maintenance (updating and correction) of substantial datasets can require significant resource.